-1. Invite a friend over for hot chocolate – Everyone loves a few moments of time away from the world with a friend, so pencil in an hour and chat.
+1. Invite a friend over for hot chocolate – Everyone loves a few moments of time away from the world with a good friend, so pencil in an hour and chat.
 Not a fan of hot chocolate?
 You can serve tea, coffee, Diet Coke – whatever you think your friend will enjoy most.
 It’s not about the beverage, it is about the gesture.

 4. Ask an elderly person if they need help – Be gentle about how you ask this (you don’t want to offend by implying someone is less than capable!), but if you notice someone struggling to carry groceries or take out the garbage, offer to be of service.

 5. Tell your family members why you are thankful for them – Write some thank you notes to your family letting them know what you are thankful for and how much they mean to you.
 This is worth more than anything you could buy.

 6. Put someone else before yourself – Did you want the last piece of cake?
 Give it to someone else.
 The little things that we do are often the big things.

 7. Wash someone’s dishes for them – If you go to a family party or friend’s house for the holidays or a party, offer to do the dishes while someone else clears the table.
 You’ll be providing such a load off of the host and helping them have extra time to spend with their guests.